Optimism is the faith that leads to achievement; nothing can be done without hope.

 Helen Keller was a wildly complex disabled deaf/blind woman whose mark has been embedded in the thoughts and notions about disabled people at large, to this day.
 For example, the idea of eugenics and sterilization of disabled people are things she once supported during her life.
 Though she later in life changed her mind… her earlier thoughts and opinions on the subjects still linger and carry weight in some circles.

-And she helped to found the ACLU and championed that society include disabled folks (but only those of Us who would be ‘useful’??).
+And she helped to found the ACLU and championed that society include disabled folks (but only those of Us who would be ‘useful’?).

 Like I said, Keller is complicated af.